Andrew Dawes (coach)

-Andrew John Dawes OAM is an Australian seven time Paralympic wheelchair coach.
+Andrew John Dawes is an Australian seven time Paralympic wheelchair coach.
 He has coached Australian athletes to 19 gold medals at Paralympic Games.
 Including Louise Sauvage, Kurt Fearnley and Greg Smith.
 He currently is the New South Wales Institute of Sport (NSWIS) Wheelchair Track and Road head coach.

 Personal

 Dawes was born on 30 September 1969 in Orange, New South Wales.
 He is married to Paralympic athlete Christie Dawes who he also coaches.
 They have a son who was born in 2011.

 Coaching career

 Dawes began his career as a physical education teacher.
 He went on to become a coach for the Australian wheelchair track and road team at the 1996 Paralympics.

 In the 1998 IPC World Track and Field Championships, Dawes was named as the national team coach.
 He has gone on to coach several successful athletes including Louise Sauvage, Greg Smith and Fabian Blattman.

 He has attended four successive Summer Paralympics from 2000-2012 as an assistant coach and as a coach.